Public perception Does THC Actually Improve Memory?

 THC: The Active Ingredient in Cannabis

 Cannabis contains dozens of cannabinoids, chemicals that bind to the reward centers of the brain.
 The brain also produces similar chemicals, called endocannabinoids, on its own.
 THC stimulates appetite and can cause feelings of euphoria and relaxation.
 It can make ordinary pleasures, such as food and music, seem even more pleasurable.
 As a stimulant, it can also cause feelings of restlessness.
+One can even extract the CBD without THC – and take out the psychoactive properties – leaving a great cureall for many of today’s illnesses.

 The Effect of Cannabis on Memory